China slowdown fears drive investors into safe haven German bonds

 "What happens in China does have a big effect on the rest of the world," said Orlando Green, a strategist at Credit Agricole.

-"It is very difficult to trade this market and we would exercise caution."
+"It is very difficult to trade this market and we could exercise caution."

-Shanghai stocks dived 9 percent to a six-month low, wiping out this year's gains, while European bourses traded sharply lower.
+Shanghai stocks dived 9 percent to a six-month low, wiping out this year's gains, while European bourses also opened sharply lower.

 China's stock markets have fallen more than 30 percent since mid-year.
-Following a slew of poor economic data, Beijing devalued the yuan in a surprise move this month.
+Following a slew of poor economic data, Beijing devalued the yuan in a surprise move last week.

 A senior International Monetary Fund official said on Saturday that it was "premature" to speak of a Chinese crisis.
 The IMF expects Chinese economy to grow at 6.8 percent this year, below the 7.4 percent growth achieved in 2014.

-But fearing the worst, investors took cover in Europe's benchmark German bonds, sending bids on 10-year yields to 0.53 percent in early trades - the lowest in almost three months.
-By 1000 GMT, they had edged back up slightly, but were still seen lower on the day at 0.56 percent.
+But fearing the worst, investors took cover in Europe's benchmark German bonds, sending 10-year yields down 5 basis points to touch 0.53 percent in the early trades, the lowest since June 1.

-The dismal outlook for consumer price growth helped cushion the blow for lower-rated peripheral bonds as it brings with it calls for the ECB to inject more stimulus into the bloc.
+While the dismal outlook for consumer price growth looked set to cushion the blow as it brings with it calls for the ECB to inject more stimulus into the bloc, elections in Greece next month have added more uncertainty into the mix.

-Spanish 10-year yields were down 1 bps at 2 percent , Italy's up 1 bps at 1.87 percent and Portugal's up 3 bps at 2.67 percent.

-"Markets are likely to test the (ECB's) Governing Council, potentially chasing inflation break-evens and long-term rates lower, until the ECB bows to this pressure," said Rabobank's senior euro zone strategist Elwin de Groot.

 * Euro zone periphery bond yields http://tmsnrt.rs/2ii2Bqr (Updates throughout)